 Many people like to brag about how empathetic they are.
 Yet, these are the very people who are irresponsibly, consistently, stubbornly putting themselves and others at risk.
 There’s irony in the bragging and self-righteousness of the people who consider themselves to be so empathetic.
 An attitude like that signifies self-centeredness, not empathy.
 Real empathy comes from concern towards others because of elevated feelings and emotions.
-These people with higher levels of empathy are the ones staying at home as much as possible and wearing masks when they must venture out.
+These people with higher levels of empathy are the ones who are vaccinated, limiting the people they interact with, and wearing masks when they must venture out.
 They do this because they understand that this is the way to heal the ill society that is adding so much pain into their lives.

 People who preach about empathy are correct — it can be the biggest healer.
 But, saying that you are empathetic is not enough; you must actively engage in it.
 It is hypocrisy to talk about it or to think that feeling emotions is qualifies you as having high levels of empathy.
 Help stop the spread of Covid 19 through caring for those around you.

 My name is Andrea and I live in Los Angeles, California.
 By day, I am in actor and by night I am working towards a degree in nutritional science.